International Wire Transfer Fees & How to Avoid Them in 2026

 Wise

-💡 Great for: Transfers to 160+ countries with the mid-market rate and fees from 0.33% |
+💡 Transfer to 140+ countries with the mid-market rate and fees from 0.48%

-Open a Wise account online or in app, to send money to 160+ countries, with the mid-market rate with low fees from 0.33%.
-Set up your payment with just your phone, and pay from your bank account or with your bank card.
+Open a Wise account online or in app, to send money to 140+ countries, with the mid-market exchange rate with low fees from 0.48%.

-Learn more: Wise money transfer review
+Learn more: Wise money transfer review 📝 and Wise transfer fees 🔍

 OFX

-💡 Great for: No transfer fee for higher value payments, and 24/7 phone support |
+💡 No upfront transfer fee for high value payments over 10k CAD, and 24/7 phone support

 With OFX you can send 50+ currencies all over the world, by phone, in the app or online.
 Transfers can arrive quickly, and are usually in the recipient’s account in 1 or 2 days.
-There’s a transfer fee of 15 CAD for payments under 10,000 CAD in value, waived for higher payments.
-In all cases, a small exchange rate markup is applied to the mid-market rate to calculate the exchange rate used to convert your CAD to the required currency.

-Learn more: OFX Review
+➡️📚Learn more: OFX Review 🔍

 Xe Money transfer

-💡 Great for: Payments to 130+ countries with variable fees and a fast delivery time |
+💡 Make payments to 190+ countries with variable fees and a fast delivery time

-Xe Money transfer lets you send money online and in their app, 24./7.
-You’ll just need to log into your account and set up your payment digitally.
-Once your money is on the way you can track your payment easily so you'll know when the recipient has their money.
-Xe supports over 130 countries and allows personal and business payments.
+Xe supports over 190 countries across 130 currencies and allows personal and business payments.
 Create an Xe account to view the fees and exchange rates which apply on your specific payment route.

-Learn more: Xe money transfer review
+➡️📚 Learn more: Xe money transfer review 🔍

 Remitly

-💡 Great for: Range of delivery options including cash collection in some countries |
+💡 Provides a range of delivery options including cash collection in some countries

 You can use Remitly to send money in 100+ currencies, with pay out options which include deposit to a bank account or mobile wallet, or cash pickup, depending on your recipient’s location.